sowbug/happynine/README.md

 * Multiple BIP 0032 accounts: `m/i'/0`, where i is account number; this is close to working
 * *Meaningful* BIP 0032 usage, which is the ability to install multiple master keys, some of which might turn out to be children of others
 * Being able to view the xpub/xprv of an account, which is essential for controlling individual account access
+* Properly treating the account chain as a chain (basically, reading up on Electrum's gap limit concept and confirming it's the right way to go)

 Known Issues
 ===